EDitt/Local_Adaptation/README.md

 # Leptosiphon local adaptation
-This Github repository contains scripts used in the paper "Adaptive differentiation at a microgeographic scale persists despite temporal variation in the magnitude of selection"
+This Github repository contains scripts used in the paper "Temporal variation in selection influences microgeographic local adaptation"

 ## ASTER analyses
 This folder contains information, data, and scripts used to analyze fitness data with ASTER models